brentvanroelen/projectBackendWEB/README.md

 - **Movie Lists**:
   - Add movies to "To See" and "Seen" lists.
   - Review and rate movies.
-  - View other users' movie lists and reviews.
+  - View other users' reviews.
 - **Admin Panel**:
   - Manage users, FAQs, and latest movie news.
 - **Search Functionality**: Quickly find movies and users.